francois-letierce/SentinelArray/README.md

 ## Simple static 1D array which adds variable end support to std::array.

 *GPU kernel friendly.
-Handy for variable data size use when vector cannot be used*
+Handy for variable data size when vector cannot be used*

 ---